ishanpote/Disaster_NLP_Project/README.md

 There are many changes left.
 Changes of phase 2 are not implemented yet.
 We have to think of ideas to implement IOT in this project.
+That IOT can be implemented in phase 2.